wales-group/examples/LJ38/02_Calculating_MFET/README.md

 Much better!

-This nicely demonstrates the take home message of this example: the type (and size) of moves that are most effective depend a lot on the system you are studying - both it's size and topology.
+This nicely demonstrates the take home message of this example: the type (and size) of moves that are most effective depend a lot on the system you are studying - both its size and topology.
 Here, moves that exploit the symmetry of the system are much more effective than 'dumb' random Cartesian displacements.

 ## Extension: using even more optimised input